halex5000/ld-articles/LambdaEdge/Using LaunchDarkly with AWS Lambda.md

 ## Deploying Our Function to Lambda@Edge

 We're using Lambda but we're not yet using Lambda@Edge.
-Let's walk through how to deploy our functin there.
+Let's walk through how to deploy our function there.

 A function running on Lambda@Edge receives a specific [event structure](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-event-structure.html).
 We'll utilize this to specify a key for LaunchDarkly that will ensure that different users get different variations but the same user always end up in the same group (as in, they don't see one site on one click and one site on another, which would be bad).